richardhaslam/frackit/paper.md

 implementation there are two such sampler classes available, which sample quadrilaterals and elliptical disks in three-dimensional space.
-A sampler class of ``Frackit`` receives an instance of a `PointSampler` implementation and a number of probability distribution functions that define the size and orientation of the raw entities.
+A sampler class of ``Frackit`` receives an instance of a `PointSampler` implementation and a number of probability distributions that define the size and orientation of the raw entities.
 `PointSampler` classes are used to sample the spatial distribution of the geometries inside a domain geometry.
 For example, a point sampler that samples points uniformly within the unit cube (defined in the variable `domain`) could be constructed like this: